FarhinChowdhury/Homework7_Node/Develop/README.md

 ## Description:
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg "License Badge")

- Create a webpage that will showcase the weather of any city being searched for the current day and for 5 concequtive days after.
-All the weather information that were used were acquired from OpenWeather APIs.
+ Note Taker is a website that will allow the user to write, save, edit and delete written notes.

 ## Table of Content: